chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 ### Canal

-Canal is a CNI provider that gives you the best of Flannel and Project Calico, providing simple, easy to use/ out of the box VXLAN networking while also allowing you take advantage of policy isolation with Calico policies.
+Canal is a CNI provider that gives you the best of Flannel and Project Calico, providing simple, easy to use/out of the box VXLAN networking, while also allowing you take advantage of policy isolation with Calico policies.

 This provider is a solution for anyone who wants to get up and running while